Raphaël Varane: Senior

 On 17 May 2018, Varane was called up to France's 23-man squad for the 2018 FIFA World Cup.
 He would go on to start in all seven of France's games and play every minute.
 In the quarter-final against Uruguay, Varane scored the opening goal with a header in France's 2–0 victory.
 France later went on to win the competition for the second time in history, and Varane became only the fourth player to be a World Cup champion and Champions League winner in the same year, after Christian Karembeu (in 1998), Roberto Carlos (in 2002) and Sami Khedira (in 2014).
 All the players, like Varane, were playing for Real Madrid at the time they won the World Cup.

 In May 2021, he was included in the squad for the UEFA Euro 2020.
 He played in every minute of France's four matches at the tournament, including the period of extra time at the end of their round of 16 match against Switzerland; that match went to penalties, but Varane was not selected to take one of the first five kicks as France lost 5–4.

 In November 2022, Varane made the 26-man squad for France for the 2022 FIFA World Cup.
 On 18 December, Varane was named in the starting line-up for France as they played their second successive World Cup final, eventually losing 4–2 on penalties to Argentina.

 On 2 February 2023, at 29 years old, Varane announced his retirement from international football via his Instagram account.
 The defender shared a series of photos from his international career alongside the announcement.
 The announcement marked the end of his ten-year run with the national team where he made 93 appearances and scored 5 goals.

+After football retirement

+Having been a part of Como's team until 2024, after retirement, Varane took up a role on the Education board of the team partnering with Osian Roberts and Juliette Bolon by focusing on youth development and educating programs.